getporter/proposals/pep/001-initial-pep-process.md

 #### Reviewer

-Maintainer(s) who help getting the PEP to match our proposal requirements, ask questions, and ensure that the PEP has been properly considered before final approval or rejection.
+Maintainer(s) who help get the PEP to match our proposal requirements, ask questions, and ensure that the PEP has been properly considered before final approval or rejection.
 The particular maintainers depends on the affected areas, scope of change, capacity, etc. At least one reviewer is assigned to coordinate